mody/inet/showcases/visualizer/canvas/statistic/doc/index.rst

 -  ``%u``: unit of statistic

 The default setting for the format string is ``"%n %v %u"``, i.e. it displays the statistic name, followed by the value and the unit.
-The :par:`unit` parameter selects what unit to display the value in.
-By default, it is the unit of the statistic.

 Displaying round trip time of ping packets
 ------------------------------------------